Riyu44/NCBS-Workshop/README.md

 spatial_data <- FindVariableFeatures(spatial_data, selection.method = "vst", nfeatures = 2000)
 ```
 - **Output** - This block normalizes the data and identifies variable features.
 You should see additional metadata and variable features added to the "_spatial_data_" object.
+- **Understanding code** - These lines process spatial transcriptomics data in three steps.
+First, they calculate the percentage of mitochondrial gene expression to identify potentially stressed or dead cells, which can affect data quality.
+Next, they normalize the gene expression data to make levels comparable across cells, accounting for technical variations.
+Here, we have used "_LogNormalize_" method as it stabilizes variance and technical noise across a wide range of gene expression values.
+Finally, they identify the top 2,000 most variable genes, focusing on those with significant expression changes, which are likely to be biologically informative and useful for further analysis.

 ### 5. **Scale Data and Run PCA**